List of war crimes: 1973 Yom Kippur war

-1975-1999: Indonesian invasion and occupation of East Timor
+1975–1999: Indonesian invasion and occupation of East Timor

 During the 1975 invasion and the subsequent occupation, a significant portion of East Timor's population died.
 Researcher Ben Kiernan says that "a toll of 150,000 is likely close to the truth", although estimates of 200,000 or higher have been suggested.

 1975–1990: Lebanese Civil War

-1978–present: Civil war in Afghanistan
+1978–Present: Civil war in Afghanistan

-This war has ravaged the country for over 40 years, with several foreign actors playing important roles during different periods.
-From 2001 until 2021, US and NATO troops took part in the fighting in Afghanistan in the "War on Terror" that is also treated in the corresponding section below.
+This war ravaged the country for over 40 years, with several foreign actors playing important roles during different periods.
+From 2001 until 2021, US and other NATO troops took part in the fighting in Afghanistan in the "War on Terror" that is also treated in the corresponding section below.

 During the war against the Coalition and Afghan government, the Taliban committed war crimes including massacres, suicide bombing, terrorism, and targeting civilians.
 United Nations reports have consistently blamed the Taliban and other anti-government forces for the majority of civilian deaths in the conflict, with the Taliban responsible for 75% of civilian deaths in 2011.
 The Taliban also perpetrated mass rapes and executions of surrendered soldiers.

 Following the Taliban takeover of Afghanistan in 2021, the Taliban has also executed civilians and captured insurgents during the ongoing Republican insurgency in Afghanistan.

+1980–2001: Internal conflict in Peru

 1980–1988: Iran–Iraq War

 Over 100,000 civilians other than those killed in Saddam's genocide are estimated to have been killed by both sides of the war by R.J.Rummel.

-1985–present: Uganda
+1986–1994: Uganda

 The Times reports (November 26, 2005 p.
 27):

 Almost 20 years of fighting... has killed half a million people.
 Many of the dead are children...
 The LRA [a cannibalism cult] kidnaps children and forces them to join its ranks.
 And so, incredibly, children are not only the main victims of this war, but also its unwilling perpetrators...
 The girls told me they had been given to rebel commanders as "wives" and forced to bear them children.
 The boys said they had been forced to walk for days knowing they would be killed if they showed any weakness, and in some cases forced even to murder their family members... every night up to 10,000 children walk into the centre of Kitgum... because they are not safe in their own beds... more than 25,000 children have been kidnapped ...this year an average of 20 children have been abducted every week.